Tracking a Hurricane

 The Hurricane Hunters gather information about wind speeds, rainfall and barometric pressures within the storm.
 They then relay this information back to the National Hurricane Center in Miami, Fla.
 If you're curious about these foolhardy pilots, read Why would someone fly an airplane into a hurricane?

-Meteorologists take all the storm data they receive and use it to create computer forecast models.
+Meteorologists take all the storm data they receive and use it to create computer forecast models, called spaghetti models.
 Based on a great deal of current and past statistical data, these virtual storms allow scientists to forecast a hurricane's path and changes in intensity well in advance of landfall.
 With this data, governments and news agencies ideally can warn residents of coastal areas and greatly reduce the loss of life during a hurricane.

 Long-term forecasting now allows meteorologists to predict how many hurricanes will take place in an upcoming season and to study trends and patterns in global climate.